Save Money with the Stamp Duty Holiday

 There aren’t many industries that haven’t been affected by the COVID-19 pandemic.
 The property sector is one that’s been hit particularly hard.
 According to figures from the Evening Standard, 50,000 fewer people bought a new home in the first half of 2020 compared to the previous year.

-As we enter the first quarter of 2021, now might just be the optimal time to consider a move.
+As we move into the summer months, now might just be the optimal time to consider a move.
 This is because there is still time to avoid stamp duty on any move away.
 Last July, Chancellor Rishi Sunak announced the stamp duty holiday which can save buyers up to £15,000.
-However, this is scheduled to end on 31st March, meaning you need to act fast if you want to make the most of it.
+Originally due to end on 31st March, earlier this year the deadline was extended until 30th June.

 What is Stamp Duty?